ThachAndrew/SyntheticTimeSeries/README.md

 The notebook consists of two parts.
 - Data Generation
 	- This helps the user visualize parameter tweaks.
 The last cell should be the one that actually generates the synthetic data file.
+    - Note that there are two ways to generate data: without or with regression.
+The module "timeseries-generator" doesn't support regression.
+Instead, we use ARMA-simulator from <https://github.com/igarizio/ARMA-simulator/blob/HEAD/ARMA.py>
 - AR fitting.
 	- This attempts to create an ARIMA from the synthetic data